What Works?

 Religion, in whatever form, is about a particular idea of Ultimate Reality.
 Religious people gather in sacred places all around the world to worship their understanding of Absolute Truth.
 It does not matter to any of them that the Absolute is depicted in contradictory and competing ways by other groups that are similarly gathered.
 It is said that just as light is reflected in a thousand different facets of a single diamond, so the Absolute is reflected in the eyes, and ways, of those who worship the Absolute.
 We hear: “There are many paths, but one journey.”
 And: “There are many trails up the mountain, but it is one mountain that they all traverse.”
 The one thing that all religions agree on is the idea of One Absolute Unchanging Eternal Truth.
 Ultimate Reality is ONE.
 We are all finding our way to The One, and we all will be incorporated into The Great Oneness, out of which we come and to which we return.

 Well.
 It’s an interesting theory.
 But, how do we know?
 Who says so?
 What makes us think there is “one mountain”?
 Why do we say (again and again), “Many paths, one journey”?
 For all we know, there are many paths, many journeys.
 We say things we would like to be so, but we have no way of knowing if the things we say are, in fact, so.
 In the end, we just have to “take it on faith,” don’t we?
 And, whenever we are asked, or told, to “Take something on faith,” it means that we are being asked, or told, to take someone else’s word for it.
-We are being asked to believe something that someone else thinks is so, to believe what we are told to believe whether it’s so or not.
-We “take it on faith,” because there is no way of knowing if it is so and we don’t want to worry about it any longer.
+Or, to take our own word for it.
+We are being asked to believe something that someone thinks is so, to believe what we are told to believe–or what we decide/choose to believe–whether it’s so or not.
+We “take it on faith,” because there is no way of knowing if it is so and we have to decide for ourselves what we are going to declare to be so because it is left up to us to do so.
+It is our to do and we do it.
+And that’s that.
+If, in the future, we decide to un-do it, we will un-do it and do something else instead.
+Until then THIS (Whatever it is) is what we are going to go with and be true to it all our life long, or until we change our mind.
+Because we are the ones who say so.

 Of course, there is the claim of Enlightenment or Revelation wherein certain special individuals are said to have seen into the heart of Ultimate Reality, embraced the Oneness of which they speak and have remained with us to tell us how it is.
 Never mind that their versions of the Absolute are all different.
 It’s back to the diamond metaphor and the fact that Ultimate Reality is too much to be contained in one—or even two—descriptions, or explanations.
 In the end, we have to “take it on faith” that the claims of the Enlightened Ones are accurate depictions of Ultimate Truth—and believe what we are told to believe.